davedelong/time/Documentation/0. Overview/3-Goals.md

 ```

 However, this sort of enumeration explosion becomes quickly tedious as you consider the lengths to which this might extend.
 Should this enumerations include the days of the week?
 What about the eras?
 If it includes the eras, how do we handle yet-to-be-created eras for the Japanese calendar? etc.

+It is possible that a far future version of `Time` would include these enumerations to increase expressivity, but there are no plans to consider this anytime soon.

 ### An English-like API